michalgolda/cashly/README.md

 <br>

 ## Tests
-You can run tests using pytest module.
+You can run tests using pytest module
    ```sh
    python -m pytest
    ```